• Home»

 New Mexico

-New Mexico does not mandate members and shareholders to disclose their identities on any report.
+New Mexico does not require members and shareholders to disclose their identities on any report.
 It also provides enhanced asset protection from creditors.
-Company owners will only need to pay a one-time fee of $50; other than that, New Mexico does not collect any annual charges to maintain your LLC.
+Company owners must only pay a one-time fee of $50; otherwise, New Mexico does not collect any annual charges to maintain your LLC.

 However, companies must pay corporate income tax and hire a registered agent for anonymity.